 BUY LOCAL AND FROM SMALL BUSINESSES

-Check out the local farmer markets or other farmers in your area.
-Over the years, and a lot of research, I have found a lot of my groceries from people rather than grocery stores.
+Check out the local farmer’s markets or other farmers in your area.
+I buy a lot of my groceries from people rather than grocery stores.

-We buy our dairy from a organic dairy farmer, and it is so much cheaper than buying it from the store.
+We buy our dairy from an organic dairy farmer, and it is so much cheaper than buying it from the store.
 I can make a gallon of organic yogurt for $5!

-We buy our organic meat from a not so local but he delivers, organic grass fed beef farmer.
+We buy our organic meat from a not-so-local farmer, but he delivers organic grass-fed beef.
 Doing this really cuts down on my grocery budget.
 I had to do a little digging to find these people, but they are out there.
-Check out this list to find a dairy farmer in your are.
+Check out this list to find a dairy farmer in your area.

 Do you have any tips for buying healthy and organic foods on a budget?
 Share with us in the comments below!